 At the end of the writing competition, shortly after Nov 30th each year, the interim judges will choose the six highest-ranking stories from the competition shortlist.
 The top three winning stories will be chosen from these six stories by the Grand Judges.
 The decisions of the interim judging panel, and thereafter of the Grand Judges, are final.
 No correspondence can be entered into in this regard.

 Entries should be no more than 10,000 words (but there is no minimum word length) and must be submitted by e-mail to email@example.com.
 Submissions must be pasted within the body of the email.
 Attachments can not be opened for security reasons.
 Submissions must also clearly have the words “Aeon Award Submission” in their subject lines to prevent mislabeling as spam.

 Receipt of email submissions will be acknowledged.
-If you have not received an acknowledgement four weeks after submitting by email, please send a query to this (email@example.com) alternative email address (your entry may have become lost along the way).
+If you have not received an acknowledgement eight weeks after submitting by email, please send a query to this (firstname.lastname@example.org) alternative email address (your entry may have become lost along the way).